More than a gym. More than jiu jitsu.

 2023 IBJJF Charlotte Fall Open – 3rd

-2023 Grappling Industries Philly Summer Open – Gold (gi)
+2023 Grappling Industries Philly Summer Open Champion (Gi)

 2023 IBJJF NY Summer Open – 2nd

-2022 Grappling Industries Philly Summer Champion – Gi & No Gi
+2022 Grappling Industries Philly Summer Open Champion – Gi & No-Gi

 2021 Fuji Allentown Fall Champion